SkylineCommunications/dataminer-docs-connectors/connector/doc/ETL_Systems_VTX-10.md

 - **IP address/host**: The polling IP of the device, e.g. *10.19.93.5*.
 - **IP port**: The IP port of the device., e.g. 4000.

+> [!NOTE]
-Note: The 2.0.0.x version range is obsolete; the main version range is now 2.0.1.x which supports both serial and SNMP connection (SNMP interface to enable poll/lock outputs).
+> The 2.0.0.x range is obsolete; the current main range is 2.0.1.x, which supports both a serial and an SNMP connection (SNMP interface to enable polling/locking outputs).

 ### Configuration